ReconPi - A lightweight recon tool that performs extensive domain scanning with the latest tools using a Raspberry Pi, Golang and Docker. After the

 SSH is disabled by default on the Raspbian images.
 To enable this either run

-sudo raspi-configafter attaching the Pi to a screen and keyboard or place a file (without extension) called
+kalipi-configafter attaching the Pi to a screen and keyboard or place a file (without extension) called

 sshinside the boot partition of the newly flashed SD card.
+(The Re4son Pi Kernel might have SSH enabled by default)

 Preparing the system